dragonfire535/xiao/README.md

 * **implode:** Draws an image or a user's avatar but imploded.
 * **invert:** Draws an image or a user's avatar but inverted.
 * **jeopardy-question:** Sends a Jeopardy Question with the text of your choice.
+* **lego-icon:** Edits an image or avatar onto a character icon from LEGO Star Wars.
 * **liquid-rescale:** Draws an image or a user's avatar but with liquid rescale from ImageMagick.
 * **minecraft-skin:** Sends the Minecraft skin for a user.
 * **mirror:** Draws an image or a user's avatar but mirrored on the X/Y axis (or both).